common-workflow-language/cwl-v1.2/concepts.md

 should be combined with any requirements present in the corresponding Process as if they were specified there.

-Requirements can be inherited.
-A requirement specified in a parent Workflow may apply to the process implementation of that step and any of its substeps if the requirements are valid for that process.
+Requirements specified in a parent Workflow are inherited by step processes if they are valid for that step.
 If the substep is a Workflow all requirements are applied.
-If the substep is an ExpressionTool all requirements are applicable.
+If the substep is an ExpressionTool all requirements are applied.
 If the substep is a CommandLineTool the `InlineJavascriptRequirement`, `SchemaDefRequirement`, `DockerRequirement`, `SoftwareRequirement`, `InitialWorkDirRequirement`, `EnvVarRequirement`, `ShellCommandRequirement`, `ResourceRequirement` are applicable.